-Five element theory includes the constitutional type and the associations which identify this type.
+Five element theory includes the constitutional type and the associations which identify this.
 Yin/yang theory includes the substances, the eight principles, the patterns of disharmony, the causes of disease and organ functions.

 You will learn other important subjects in this programme.
 For example, the meridian system, paediatrics, ear acupuncture, obstetrics and the method of taking common diseases and specifying the likely cause of them from the perspective of Chinese Medicine.

-Our conventional medical science course was developed especially for the college and helps to connect conventional and Chinese medical diagnosis.
+Our conventional medical science course was developed especially for the college by doctors and GPs and helps to connect conventional and Chinese medical diagnosis.

 The programme includes surface anatomy, physiology, pathology, clinical skills and pharmacology.

-Pharmacology covers the effects of medications on your patients, which may have an effects on the pulse and your diagnosis.
+- Pharmacology covers the effects of medications on your patients, which may have an effects on the pulse and tongue and your diagnosis and treatment.

 In this programme you learn to accurately locate acupuncture points and to develop your palpation skills with sensitivity.
 For each point you learn a procedure that will lead you to the correct location.

 In the first year you learn theory and practical diagnostic skills.
 In the second you make diagnosis using set case histories and also your own through interviewing ‘practice’ patients and patients seen in class.
 In your clinical year, you treat patients in the teaching clinic under the supervision of experienced practitioners.
 By the end of the third year you are ready to set up your own practice.

-Qigong (translated ‘energy practice’) is taught throughout the first year and has been practiced by Chinese practitioners for thousands of years.
-Its purpose is to help practitioners to relax, to enable them to be sensitive to their own energy and to be better prepared for the treatment room.
+- Medical qigong (translated as ‘energy practice’) is taught throughout the first year.
+Its purpose is to help practitioners to maintain good health, to be sensitive to their own and others' energy and to be centred for the treatment room

 This programme supports you to develop the skills you need to help you build a busy practice.
 It covers many different areas including observing qualified acupuncturists while they treat to help you to gain a sense of what it is like to be an acupuncturist in daily practice.